thisFerano/thisFerano/README.md

+# Hey. 👀
-### Hi.
-My name is Ferano
+## My name is Ferano.
+### Here are some facts about me and my work

-- 🔭 I’m currently working on a very secret Project
+- 🔭 I’m currently working on some interesting Projects who will help me in the future.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💬 Ask me about Java Questions
+- 💬 Ask me about the Sense of Life and I will reply cluelessness.
 - 📫 How to reach me: [Mail](mailto:feranoPrivat@gmail.com)
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Im stupid 😊